beacon-biosignals/Ray.jl/docs/src/building-artifacts.md

    # Cleanup any tarballs from previous builds
    rm -rf tarballs

-   # Fetches the x86_64-linux-gnu tarballs from GitHub Actions (may need to wait)
+   # Fetches the tarballs from GitHub Actions artifacts (may need to wait on CI)
    read -s GITHUB_TOKEN
    export GITHUB_TOKEN
    julia --project build_tarballs.jl --fetch